History

 The McConnell Foundation is established

-The McConnell Foundation is established, the second family foundation created in Canada, following the Massey Foundation.
+The McConnell Foundation was established, the second family foundation created in Canada, following the Massey Foundation.
 Run by J.W.
-McConnell with the help of a secretary, early grants reflected his long-standing interests and commitments, including McGill University and its affiliated hospitals (notably the Montreal Neurological Institute), the YMCA, Salvation Army, Old Brewery Mission, the Victorian Order of Nurses, and a number of churches and agencies caring for Montrealers in need.
+McConnell with the help of a secretary, early funding reflected his long-standing interests and commitments, including McGill University and its affiliated hospitals (notably the Montreal Neurological Institute), the YMCA, Salvation Army, Old Brewery Mission, the Victorian Order of Nurses, and a number of churches and agencies caring for Montrealers in need.

 J.W.
 McConnell passes away